owenmcateer/canvas-cast/README.md

 #define COLOR_ORDER GRB
 #define CHIPSET WS2812B
 ```
-2. Upload sketch to ESP8266.
+2. Upload sketch to the ESP8266.
-3. Open console monitor and take note of ESP8266's IP address. (or check your Wifi route)
+3. Open console monitor and take note of ESP8266's IP address. (or check your WiFi route)
-4. On the Matrix, pixel zero(status pixel) will flash orange while it connects to Wifi, once connected it will pluse green to indacate it is ready.
+4. On the Matrix, pixel zero([status pixel](arduino/README.md)) will flash orange while it connects to Wifi, once connected it will pluse green to indacate it is ready.

 ### Web interface
-1. Open src/index.html and edit the following config found at the top of the document.
+1. Open src/index.html and edit the following config, found at the top of the document.
 WS port will be 81 unless you changed it in the Arduino sketch.
 ```javascript
 // Config